-Outback Stores is a wholly owned Commonwealth company with an independent board of directors, sitting within the Prime Minister and Cabinet Portfolio.
+Outback Stores is a wholly-owned Australian Government company with an independent board of directors, sitting within the Prime Minister and Cabinet Portfolio.

-Outback Stores' board is comprised of non-executive directors that control and monitor the framework of the business and acts to ensure it operates in line with corporate governance requirements of a Commonwealth company and Outback Stores' objectives.
+Outback Stores' board is comprised of non-executive directors who control and monitor the framework of the business and act to ensure it operates in line with corporate governance requirements and Outback Stores' objectives.

 The board members bring strong experience and expertise in retail, legal, logistics, supply chain, finance, health and understanding of Indigenous culture.
-They meet on a quarterly basis to discuss progress and strategy.
+They meet quarterly to discuss progress and strategy.
 Each director is appointed by the Minister for Indigenous Australians.